Skip to content

 ToolDescription

-set_breakpointActivate a responsive breakpoint (base, md, sm)
+set_breakpointActivate a responsive breakpoint (base, xl, md)

 get_breakpointGet current active breakpoint and canvas width